hikyuu/QtScrcpy/docs/DEVELOP.md

 The video is encoded using the [`MediaCodec`] API.
-The codec takes its input from a [surface] associated to the display, and writes the resulting H.264 stream to the provided output stream (the socket connected to the client).
+The codec takes its input from a [surface] associated to the display, and writes the resulting H.264 stream to the provided output stream (the m_socket connected to the client).

 [`ScreenEncoder`]: https://github.com/Genymobile/scrcpy/blob/ffe0417228fb78ab45b7ee4e202fc06fc8875bf3/server/src/main/java/com/genymobile/scrcpy/ScreenEncoder.java
 [`MediaCodec`]: https://developer.android.com/reference/android/media/MediaCodec.html